alanstoate/explore-with-gdb/README.md

 Now that we have our breakpoint stopping at the right place, we'll do something more interesting.
 We can access the Python objects that represent the current locals of the function where we break.
 By iterating through them, we'll print the values of those locals every time we hit a breakpoint.

-Let's add the necessary code to the stop function:
+Let's add the necessary code to the stop method:

 ```python
 import gdb